TurkServer/docs/index.md

 ![screenshot](img/batch.png)

-To add the SimpleAssigner to your new "main" batch, add the following code within the `Meteor.startup` block of the `if (Meteor.isServer)` block at the bottom of demo.js:
+To add the SimpleAssigner to your new "main" batch, add the following code within the `Meteor.startup` block of the `Meteor.isServer` block at the bottom of demo.js:

 ```javascript
 var batch = TurkServer.Batch.getBatchByName("main");